Identities in Upper Triangular Tropical Matrix Semigroups and the Bicyclic Monoid: Introduction

 In Section~\ref{sec_2x2identities} we develop an exact characterisation of identities which hold in $UT_2(\trop)$, by associating $k$ tropical polynomial equations in $k$ variables to each identity on $k$ letters.
 This gives a simple and algorithmically efficient (as we shall see in Section \ref{sec_complexity}) method to check whether any given identity holds.
 In Section~\ref{sec_bicyclic}, by considering the embedding of $\mathcal{B}$ into $UT_2(\trop)$, we use this to show that an identity which fails to hold in $UT_2(\trop)$ must also fail in $\mathcal{B}$, thus answering the above-mentioned question of Izhakian and Margolis \cite{IM10} and establishing that the bicyclic monoid $\mathcal{B}$ and the upper triangular tropical matrix monoid $UT_2(\trop)$ satisfy exactly the same semigroup identities (Theorem \ref{main_theorem}).

 It follows by Birkhoff's HSP Theorem, of course, that $\mathcal{B}$ and $UT_2(\trop)$ generate the same variety, and hence share all properties of monoids which are visible in the variety generated.
 For example, by a theorem of Shneerson \cite{Shn89}, $\mathcal{B}$ has infinite axiomatic rank, so $UT_2(\trop)$ must also have.
-(In particular, since infinite axiomatic rank implies the non-existence of a finite basis, we can deduce the results of \cite{CHLS16} from our theorem plus \cite{Shn89}.)
+In particular, since infinite axiomatic rank implies the non-existence of a finite basis, from our theorem plus \cite{Shn89} we can deduce the recent result of Chen, Hu, Luo and Sapir \cite{CHLS16} that the variety generated by $UT_2(\trop)$ shares with that generated by $\mathcal{B}$ the property of not admitting a finite basis of identities.

 There is an interesting relationship between these results and work of Pastijn \cite{P06}, which studies identities in the bicyclic monoid by reduction to checking linear inequalities or, equivalently, properties of certain polyhedral complexes.
 Once we have established that identities in $\mathcal{B}$ are equivalent to identities in $\uttt$, it becomes evident that our methods (for identities in $\uttt$) are related to Pastijn's (for identities in $\mathcal{B}$).
 However, since our methods are used to establish the correlation in the first place, we cannot hope to deduce our results from Pastijn's work.